SAP/fundamental-styles/docs/pages/components/icon.md

 folder: components
 summary:
 ---
+> **UNDER REVIEW**.
+This component is under review.
+A new version will be implemented soon.
+{: .docs-intro}

 Icons are used throughout the UI to save space, allow for visual clarity and focus, and for fun.
-{: .docs-intro}
 Icons can be used adaptively if desired, but at this point they are used more as visual elements within other components.
 See [Getting Started](../getting-started.html#project-configuration) for instructions for making the SAP icon font available on your page.

 <br>